Time for Class 4

-In this chapter, students will learn how to read and understand time using a clock.
-They will gain the necessary skills to accurately read and interpret the different components of a clock such as the hour and minute hands.
-This knowledge will enable them to effectively manage their time and be punctual in their daily activities.
+In this chapter, we will learn how to read and understand time using a clock.
+We will gain the necessary skills to accurately read and interpret the different components of a clock such as the hour and minute hands.
+This knowledge will enable us to effectively manage our time and be punctual in our daily activities.

 • What is Time?